-I had taken an introductory workshop on beneficial natives at Blue Water Baltimore and had transformed my small gardens with selected plants who provided food for the greatest numbers of pollinators throughout the growing seasion.
-Turns out, Aster and Goldenrod also compete for space, and are constantly moving and changing but that's another story.
-Still, every year, hungry, tired bees congregate at both plants until frost time, wherever and however Aster & Goldenrod are on offer.
-Front garden photos below are from 2016.
+I had taken an introductory workshop on beneficial natives at Blue Water Baltimore and had transformed my small gardens with selected plants who provided food for the greatest numbers of pollinators throughout the growing season.
+Turns out, Aster and Goldenrod also compete for space, and are constantly moving and changing.
+But that's another story.
+Turns out, I have only scratched the surface of learning about local native plants in my garden.
+Still, again, every year, hungry & tired bees congregate at both plants until frost time, wherever Aster & Goldenrod are on offer.

 In 2012 I started making Echotopia's unique Seed Rounds though I didn't have the word 'reciprocity' to describe this circle shaped invention - native seeds embedded in recycled paper.
 This project had begun as 16" large recycled paper discs with color pencil drawings of flowers whose seeds were embedded.
 The idea was drawings magically transformed into the actual thing drawn.
 Art with no end of life trash: instead, as a literal start of new life & ever expanding beauty and and life.
 An added benefit: the paper, once tree bark, is returned back to healthy soil.
 I called my original invention'Disappearing Drawings" and I even did a video on the topic.
 Having learned from research, and having observed my native garden, I was in awe of native wildflowers and their outrageously generous abundance.
 I had decided that a business merely creating LESS trash, being LESS bad, didn't adequately honor our place, nor what I knew to be true about behaviors, based on my life experience.
 Through Seed Rounds, I integrated a re-sounding expansion of Chesapeake bioregion species protection - local bugs, birds and so on -into my business model.
 Not coincidentally, pollinator gardens also enhance community beauty and create a sense of wonderment, which makes us all happier.